shoeffner/mthesis/src/pipeline_d_gaze_point.md

 ## Modeling the eye ball centers

+TODO(shoeffner): This model does not work, since r < pf! pf seems to be diagonal.

 To model an eye ball center, the following simplifying assumptions will be used.

 TODO(shoeffner): Motivation?